John French, 1st Earl of Ypres: Possible dismissal

 Sir John was unable to get away during the Battle of Ypres to attend the Dunkirk conference (1 November) between Kitchener and Joffre, Foch and Millerand.
 There Kitchener offered to replace French with Ian Hamilton, but Joffre declined, saying this would be bad for BEF morale and he worked "well and cordially" with Sir John.
-Foch told Wilson of this on 5 November) French sent Captain Freddy Guest to complain to the Prime Minister, who refused to believe it, and both Asquith and Churchill wrote French reassuring letters.
+Foch told Wilson of this on 5 November.
+French sent Captain Freddy Guest to complain to the Prime Minister, who refused to believe it, and both Asquith and Churchill wrote French reassuring letters.
 French went to see Foch (6 November) to thank him for his "comradeship and loyalty".
 This did not stop him writing to Kitchener on 15 November that "au fond, they are a low lot, and one always has to remember the class these French generals come from".
-French talked of inciting H. A. Gwynne to start a press campaign against Kitchener.
+French talked of inciting Howell Arthur Gwynne to start a press campaign against Kitchener.

 Over lunch on 21 November Haig noted that French looked unwell—French told him he thought he had had a heart attack and had been ordered to rest by his doctors.
 The King visited France (30 November – 5 December) and passed on his concerns that the Germans were about to invade Britain with 250,000 men, a rumour which French assumed to have been concocted by Kitchener.
 French's aides made inquiries—apparently in vain—about an increase in "table money" (expenses for entertaining visiting dignitaries) on top of his official salary of £5,000 per annum.